Skip to main content

 Ireland’s role in EU Trade Policy

 Ireland plays an active role in shaping EU trade policy.
 In the Council of the European Union, a government minister represents Ireland’s position on trade and helps decide on common EU negotiating positions.
 Irish Members of the European Parliament (MEPs) also play a key role by examining trade laws and agreements, and they have the power to approve or reject major deals.
-Some trade agreements may also need approval from the Oireachtas, especially if they include measures that require each Member State’s ratification
+Some trade agreements may also need approval from the Oireachtas, especially if they include measures that require each Member State’s ratification.

 In Ireland, several departments and agencies work together to ensure that businesses and workers benefit from opportunities created by EU trade agreements: